ElleLeonne/Lightning-ReLoRA/README.md

 The original paper advises that you pretrain a base model as normal for some number of epochs or steps, prior to using ReLoRA for the rest of pretraining.

-The final lora layer will be incompatible with the final model output.
+The final lora layer will be incompatible with the final model output (as the final model is a merged version of that very layer).

 Use float32, bf16-mixed, int8, or gptq-4.
 Avoid 16-mixed for the time being.